With a name like Philodendron Silver Sword, you can be sure this plant’s going to have some stunning foliage.

 Meaning it begins life as a terrestrial plant (with a typical root system in the soil) but later becomes an epiphyte as it climbs nearby trees to reach the sun above the rainforest canopy.

-Instead using its aerial roots to find moisture and nutrients (it can become fully epiphytic if it reaches the point where it severs its connection to the underground root system).
+There it uses its aerial roots to find moisture and nutrients instead.
+It can later become fully epiphytic if it reaches the point where it severs its connection to the underground root system.

 So, though this plant happily grows as a trailing plant, you’ll need to give it something to climb if you want a mature plant with gorgeous big leaves.

-In 8 months it’s grown from this little darling to a thriving vine that’s pushing out some decent sized leaves.
+In just 8 months, it’s grown from this little darling to a thriving vine that’s pushing out some decent-sized leaves.

-The Silver Sword can actually change the shape of its leaves as it gets older, going from the sword-like shape to more of an arrowhead.
+The Silver Sword can actually change the shape of its leaves as it gets older, going from a sword-like shape to more of an arrowhead.

 When this happens, the Philodendron starts to look a little more like a Syngonium, and I’m living for it!